 Passionate.
 Personalized.
 GC Music.

-Here is what our students have to say about the Department of Music at Georgia College!
+Hear what our students have to say about the Music Department at Georgia College!

 Jeff Coffin performs with the Georgia College Jazz Band at Jazz Fest

 Georgia College always does its best to bring in professionals that exemplify the best in the field, and working with Jeff Coffin really solidified Georgia College's commitment for me.
 Providing a model is crucial in the development of students, and like Bill Watrous and Victor Goines in the previous years, Jeff Coffin served as that model for all of the students that were able to work with him.

 - Ryan Johnson, senior music education major

 Our Artists-in-Residence: Kazanetti String Quartet